“He Wants Me to Pay Up”

 Is there some alternate universe where it would be appropriate for him to expect me to pay for a ticket that was forgotten when our relationship dissolved?
 Am I in the wrong for feeling like the ticket is not my responsibility?
 Am I making too big of a deal out of this? — Change of Tune

 Oh, hell no. If there is an alternate universe where it’s your responsibility to pay for the ticket to a concert that your ex’s friend backed out of at the last minute, I surely want no part of it.
 You never heard about the concert again after your breakup because your ex found someone else to go in your place.
-That person has now dropped out, seemingly without paying for the ticket, and now your scummy ex is trying to recoup his losses by bugging and manipulating you, the very person he treated like shit for several weeks.
-Tell him to go eff himself and then use the money he wants for his stupid ticket to do something nice for yourself, like buying a cool fall jacket or going to the salon and professionally washing that man right out of your hair for good.
+That person has now dropped out, seemingly without paying for the ticket, and now your scummy ex is trying to recoup his losses by bugging and manipulating you, the very person it sounds like he harrassed for several weeks.
+Tell him the answer is absolutely not and then use the money he wants for his stupid ticket to do something nice for yourself like maying going to the salon and professionally washing that man right out of your hair for good.

 If you two had planned on going to the concert by yourself, I would say that you owed him for the ticket, but he bought a BLOCK of tickets, and found someone to use yours, who then backed out.
 At this point, you owe him nothing.
 There’s a little thing called stubhub- tell him to use it!